Elections Act 2022

 The UK Government is implementing significant changes to the current electoral system.
 The Elections Act 2022 outlines several measures which will affect the way that we vote and how we conduct elections.

-One of the biggest changes will be the requirement for individuals to show photographic identification (such as a passport or drivers licence) when they vote at a polling station.
+One of the biggest changes is the requirement for individuals to show photographic identification (such as a passport or drivers licence) when they vote at a polling station.

-From May 2023 you will be required to show an official form of photographic identification (ID) when you vote in person at a polling station, a list of acceptable ID documents is included below.
+All electors are required to show an official form of photographic identification (ID) when voting in person at a polling station.
+A list of acceptable ID documents is included below.
 If you do not have any of the accepted forms of ID you can apply online for a free Voter Authority Certificate – this is a photographic identity document specifically for the purpose of voting.